-Contributions make it possible to provide children's concerts as well as free admission to all students for all Symphony and Opus Chamber Music concerts.
-Donations to Symphony of the Redwoods can be designated for the Children's Concert.
+These concerts were made possible by a grant from the Arts Council of Mendocino County Get Arts in the Schools Program and donations from four generous private Symphony of the Redwoods supporters.
+Contributions make it possible for the Symphony to bring music to the schools as well as provide free admission to students for all Symphony and Opus Chamber Music concerts.
+Donations to Symphony of the Redwoods can be designated for the Music in the Schools program.